CodersCampus/supportDocs/docs/LOOPS.md

     ### This [webpage](https://www.beginwithjava.com/java/loops/questions.html) has a bunch of loop questions, and the coded answers, there is one that is basically the blueprint for assignment 2.

     ### This [webpage](https://www.geeksforgeeks.org/java-for-loop-with-examples/) has great explanations and breakdowns of why loops are used and when to use them, as well as an area to play with pre-built code and practice, as well as some great graphics showing the flow of the code.

+    ### And a [webpage](https://runestone.academy/ns/books/published/apcsareview/Conditionals/Exercises.html) for practicing you conditional statements with questions, and coded answers.